nishat09/Cervi-Check/README.md

 ## 📖 Research Summary (Abstract)

 > "Visual Inspection of cervix with Acetic Acid (VIA) is an inexpensive and effective screening test conducted in underdeveloped and developing regions.
 In this research, we established a systematic VIA screening process using computer vision and machine learning.
-We evaluated VGG16 (96% accuracy), ResNet-50 (95%), YOLOv9 (93%), and YOLO-NAS Medium (91%) on cervix images.
+We evaluated VGG16, ResNet-50, YOLOv9, and YOLO-NAS Medium on cervix images.
 An ensemble model based on key features extracted using Random Forest achieved 94% accuracy in predicting risk based on clinical and behavioral data.
 Our system can help identify high-risk individuals, even those with VIA-negative, and aims to surpass traditional VIA accuracy."

 🔍 Cervical images used for this project were obtained through **official permission from Google** strictly for research purposes.